-In 1972, President Richard Nixon signed Title IX into law.
-Senator Birch Bayh of Indiana, who helped guide the bill through Congress, called it “an important first step in the effort to provide for the women of America something that is rightfully theirs.”
+In 1972, President Richard Nixon signed the Education Amendments Act of 1972, which included Title IX, into law.
+Senator Birch Bayh of Indiana, who introduced the amendment in the Senate and helped guide the bill through Congress, called it “an important first step in the effort to provide for the women of America something that is rightfully theirs.”

 By the time compliance with Title IX became mandatory in 1978, the law had already made an impact on sports.
 In a cover story that June, TIME reported that six times as many high school girls were participating in competitive high school sports than in 1970.

 “Participation rates for women have exploded every single year since Title IX was passed in 1972,” Hartman says.
 “We see not only how sport has become more culturally acceptable for women to participate in, but how they also have increased their competitiveness.”

 The law’s far-reaching impact could be seen at the 2016 Olympics in Rio de Janeiro, where American women dominated sports from gymnastics to basketball to swimming.
 That year saw the largest contingent of U.S. female Olympians in history, with a total of 292 women and 263 men.
 Back in 1972, only 90 women had joined the U.S. Olympic team of 428 athletes.

 “It's kind of like ‘if you build it, they will come,’” Hartman says.
 “If you give opportunities, then you see how competitive and athletic all bodies can be, no matter if they're men or women.”

 Organizations like the National Collegiate Athletic Association (NCAA) have challenged Title IX’s legality, while others have argued that it should apply only to educational programs that directly receive federal funds.